-Our first approach is to understand how HBV/HCV antivirals work and why they don’t work in some people.
+Our first approach is to understand how antiviral treatments against HBV and HCV work and why they don’t work in some people.
 We explore the biological reasons that explain why some patients do not respond to treatment.
 Our second approach is to apply molecular, biochemical, and functional genomic tools to identify and characterize interactions between the virus, viral gene products, and the host.
 In the third approach, we generate new tools for developing and evaluating vaccines and antivirals by building and improving on currently available models.

-Hepatitis B and C viruses together infect more than 10 percent of the world population and are the most common causes of chronic liver disease and hepatocellular carcinoma, which is now the fourth leading cause of death from cancer in the world1.
+Hepatitis B and C viruses together infect more than 10% of the world population and are the most common cause of chronic liver disease and hepatocellular carcinoma, which is now the fourth leading cause of death from cancer in the world.
 Current therapies for HBV are less than optimal.
-Recent advances of direct-acting antivirals in HCV therapy have substantially improved the outlook for millions of HCV-infected people.
-The prospect for a HCV vaccine remains elusive.
+Recent advances of direct-acting antivirals (DAAs) in HCV therapy have substantially improved the outlook for millions of HCV-infected people.
+The prospect for an HCV vaccine remains elusive.
 Given the global public health burden, it is crucial to improve on strategies to control the two infections including more affordable and effective therapies and preventive measures.
-To achieve this goal, we need to understand viral life cycle, viral mechanisms of productive and persistent infection, virus-host interactions and virus-induced liver injury at the molecular, cellular and genomic levels.
+To achieve this goal, we need to understand viral life cycle, viral mechanisms of productive and persistent infection, and virus-host interactions at the molecular, cellular and genomic levels.
 The thematic effort of my laboratory focuses on these topics.

 While many gaps in our knowledge of HCV still exist, great strides have been made in characterizing the virus and functions of viral genes as well as in unraveling the replication pathway and immunologic mechanisms of liver injury.
 HCV, like many other viruses, exploits host cellular machinery for productive infection.
-However, unlike other RNA viruses, HCV has a high propensity to cause persistent infection despite an active host immune response.
-Thus, it commands unique mechanisms to counteract the various host defenses.
-HCV gene products have been shown to interact with many host factors and to induce cellular alterations vital for viral replication, persistence and pathogenesis.
+However, unlike other RNA viruses, HCV has a high propensity for persistent infection despite an active host immune response, which has been a major barrier for vaccine development.
+The virus commands unique mechanisms to counteract various host defenses.
+HCV gene products interact with many host factors and induce cellular alterations vital for viral replication, persistence and pathogenesis.
 The development of in vitro systems including infectious cell cultures affords the opportunity to fully characterize viral replication and virus-cell interactions as well as developing novel therapeutics.
-As some of these antiviral compounds target conserved steps of viral infection, such as viral fusion, they may have broad-spectrum antiviral activities against other important human pathogenic viruses, such as SARS-related viruses.
+Animal models have also been developed to study HCV infection and pathogenesis in vivo.

-- To investigate the mechanisms of action of antiviral therapy and to explore the role of innate immunity in viral pathogenesis and treatment response.
+- To investigate the role of innate immunity and mechanisms of viral persistence in HBV and HCV pathogenesis and treatment response.